Kinetic Initial Conditions for Inflation: Kinetic dominance in action

-One can see that if $\delta<0$, then the right hand side is strictly less than some number less than zero, hence $\delta$ falls without bound, and any solution less than $f$ eventually becomes negative.
+One can see that if \(\delta<0\), then the right-hand side is strictly less than some number less than zero, hence \(\delta\) falls without bound, and any solution less than \(f\) eventually becomes negative.

-Thus one finds that $f(\psi)$ is the only finite positive solution.
+Thus one finds that \(f(\psi)\) is the only finite positive solution.
 All other solutions either become negative or diverge.